Discover more from Create Soul Space: Domestic Abuse Support and Healing

 This is a damaging trend that has resulted in a great deal of confusion and self-accusation among victims of domestic violence.

 Many misguided individuals use the label “codependent” to blame the victim for a toxic partner’s abusive behavior.
-Uninformed therapists will often tell abused patients that they’re codependent and need to seek help for their feelings of shame and their unhealthy desire to care for others.
-These victims have been chastised for “letting” the abuse continue, supposedly due to their own unmet needs.
+Uninformed therapists will often tell abused patients that they’re codependent and need to seek help for their feelings of shame and their enabling behaviors.
+These victims have been chastised for “letting” the abuse continue.

 No More Codependent Labels

 According to Melody Beattie, author of Codependent No More, “a codependent … lets another person’s behavior affect him or her, and is obsessed with controlling that person’s behavior.”

 This definition seems very odd to me.
 After all, doesn’t everyone let other people’s behavior affect them in at least one way or another?
 The label for that is “human,” not “codependent.”
 I assume Beattie must mean letting another person’s behavior affect him or her to an extreme and toxic degree—yet that’s unavoidable for those in abusive relationships.

 And it’s not codependency.
 It’s trauma, the consequences of intimate mistreatment, and the debilitating effects of the abuse cycle.

 Additionally, a victim of domestic abuse knows they can’t control their partner’s Dr. Jekyll/Mr. Hyde behavior.
 We don’t obsess over controlling our abuser—more likely we obsess over the perpetual hope that the abuse will stop and our partner will change.
 At the same time, we make every effort to control our own behavior in an attempt to coerce change into happening.

 A tactic that never works, of course.
 We can’t change our abuser.
 He has to change himself.